Articulated body pose estimation: Intelligent driver assisting system

+Driver-monitoring systems can use driver body pose estimation to help identify fatigue or distraction and provide alerts.
+In autonomous-driving research, pedestrian body poses, represented using skeletal keypoints, have been used as cues for intention prediction to support safer driving decisions and reduce the risk of pedestrian-vehicle collisions.

 Video games

 Commercially, pose estimation has been used in the context of video games, popularized with the Microsoft Kinect sensor (a depth camera).
 These systems track the user to render their avatar in-game, in addition to performing tasks like gesture recognition to enable the user to interact with the game.
 As such, this application has a strict real-time requirement.

 Medical Applications

 Pose estimation has been used to detect postural issues such as scoliosis by analyzing abnormalities in a patient's posture, physical therapy, and the study of the cognitive brain development of young children by monitoring motor functionality.

 Other applications

 Other applications include video surveillance, animal tracking and behavior understanding, sign language detection, advanced human–computer interaction, and markerless motion capturing.

 Related technology

 A commercially successful but specialized computer vision-based articulated body pose estimation technique is optical motion capture.
 This approach involves placing markers on the individual at strategic locations to capture the 6 degrees-of-freedom of each body part.